Skip to Content

 The Geo Method

 We’re mentioning the Geo Method here because many RVers swear by it.
-It uses a combination of water softener, laundry detergent, water, and sometimes (but not always) chlorine bleach as a way to treat an RV’s black and gray water holding tanks.
+It uses a combination of water softener, laundry detergent, water, and sometimes (but not always) chlorine bleach to treat an RV’s black and gray water holding tanks.
+There are pros and cons to this method of treating RV waste tanks, but you can learn more about the Geo Method in our post, “What Is the Geo Method for RV Tanks?

 Is RV Toilet Treatment Necessary?

-But even with excellent maintenance, struvite slowly accumulates on the walls of holding tanks over time.
+In short, RV toilet treatment is necessary to help break down or “digest” waste, which not only helps keep odors at bay but also keeps the tank clean and free from gunk, ensuring that your tank-level sensors continue to work properly.
+But even with excellent maintenance, struvite can slowly accumulate on the walls of holding tanks over time.
 So, yes – RV toilet treatment is necessary if you want to keep your sensors working and your holding tank from smelling.
 But resorting to additional measures is sometimes required.
 Want to see what we mean by struvite and “other measures” check out our video all about it:

-Free RVing Tips, Tricks, Reviews, Giveaways & More
+Free RVing Tips, Tricks, Reviews & Giveaways

-Subscribe to our daily newsletter!
-We’ve been full-time RVers for 20 years (!) and share everything we’ve learned about RVing in our daily blog posts.
-Join our online community to receive a wealth of great RVing knowledge delivered right to your inbox.
+As 20-year full-timers, we share everything we’ve learned about RVing over the years.
+Join our online community to receive a wealth of great RVing knowledge delivered daily to your inbox.

-Whether this is your first time on the road or you’re a seasoned full-timer, you’ll love the wide range of RVing topics we cover.
-Don’t miss a single article or any of our famous RV gear GiveawaysSubscribe today!
+Whether you’re a new RVer or a seasoned full-timer, you’ll love the wide range of RVing topics we cover.
+Don’t miss a single article or any of our famous Giveaways.
+Subscribe to our newsletter today!

 We'd Love It If You Shared This!